-This premium racket was designed to suit the playing style of professional badminton player Chen Jin.
+This premium racket is designed to suit the style of pro-player Chen Jin.
 The silver and red design is symbolic of Chen’s Chinese heritage.

 If you plan to buy this racket, then beware – it’s a lot heavier than most other badminton rackets.
 So while it packs a powerful punch, it is also a lot more difficult to handle.

 3) Li Ning N9ii

 This badminton racket is well-suited for players with an aggressive playing style.
 So if you love smashing and constantly driving your opponent to the back of the court, this racket is ideal for you.